Methane: A Dangerous Problem, An Easy Solution

 No one voted for dirtier air in the last election.
 But the 115th Congress has made as one of its priorities an attempt to unravel the Bureau of Land Management's recently issued rule on methane pollution—a safeguard that protects tens of thousands of Americans—using the rarely-used Congressional Review Act.

 The resolution passed the House on Feb.
-3, and the Senate could vote on it as soon as Feb.
-27. If the resolution passes the Senate and is signed by the President, it will nullify the methane safeguard—and will mandate that rules that are “substantially the same” cannot be pursued in the future without an act of Congress.
+3, and the Senate could vote on it soon.
+If the resolution passes the Senate and is signed by the President, it will nullify the methane safeguard—and will mandate that rules that are “substantially the same” cannot be pursued in the future without an act of Congress.
 Take action by calling your senators to help protect the hard-won gains for our clean air.

 What is methane?